What is the Scrabble Word Finder?

 Along with our Scrabble Word Finder, we’ve also collected the most comprehensive and useful word lists, tools, and articles, so you have all the resources you need to crush friends and family in Scrabble (with love).
 The Scrabble Word Finder can help you identify tricky two letter words to make parallel plays and expand the board options.
 You can even see the word definition, just in case anyone accuses you of cheating ("I would never!").

 Find out how to use the tricky, low-frequency letters like Q words without U which will get you out of having to swap tiles, or make a play which doesn't give you much points just to clear out some letters.

-How does our Scrabble Word Finder Cheat work?
+How to Use the Scrabble Word Finder Cheat?

-We have a giant database of all the possible Scrabble words and when you enter the letters from your tiles, our word finder can quickly figure out exactly what words you can make with the tiles available.
-For competition within the United States and Canada (for NASPA) play the TWL Scrabble dictionary.
+We have a giant database of all the possible Scrabble words.
+When you enter the letters from your tiles, our word finder can quickly figure out exactly what words you can make with the tiles available.
+For competition within the United States and Canada (for NASPA), play the TWL Scrabble dictionary.
 Outside of the USA, tournaments use the SOWPODS or CSW dictionary.